 The Ramsey County water layer includes all water visible in very high-resolution digital orthophotos, though not such features as swimming pools (see more detail in chapter 2).
-For the one area outside Ramsey County, we used the Metropolitan Council's 200 Water Features Layer (again, more details are in chapter 2).
+For the one area outside Ramsey County, we used the Metropolitan Council's 2000 Water Features Layer (again, more details are in chapter 2).

 5. GIS Approach.
-Outlines the big steps involved in making the measurement.
+An overview of the big steps involved in making the measurement.
 An expert GIS user could work from this list to perform the measures and would need to do so if using software other than the ESRI ArcGIS suite of software.

-6. GIS Steps.
-Involves detailed GIS instructions, in smaller print, using ArcGIS 8 or ArcGIS 9 and is designed to be comprehensible by someone who does not use GIS every day (e.g., a principal investigator).
-The study team completed them because they
+6. GIS Steps A list of detailed GIS instructions, in smaller print, using ArcGIS 8 or ArcGIS 9.
+The description is designed to be comprehensible by someone who does not use GIS every day (e.g., a principal investigator).
+The study team completed them because they:

 - Meant the team didn't have to reinvent the wheel when going back to do measurements a second time; - Allowed investigators and other GIS fellows to discuss how well the GIS functions actually represented the concepts being measured; - Allowed some measurements to be conducted by lower-level users, such as research assistants (and principal investigators); and - Allowed us to avoid some inconsistencies.
-When locating the centroid of crescentshaped polygons, for example, one function in ArcGIS 8 allows it to be outside the polygon and one does not.
-Because we had recorded the exact function we used, we were able to check that we had been consistent in this measurement.

-It should be noted that these steps often indicate one of several ways to do measurements.

-In addition, after version 1.0 of this manual was completed, we were required by University policies to upgrade our GIS to ArcGIS 9.
+When locating the centroid of crescent-shaped polygons, for example, one function in ArcGIS 8 allows it to be outside the polygon and one does not.
+Because we had recorded the exact function we used, we were able to check that we had been consistent in this measurement; - Dealt with the problem that even if we scripted the procedure in one version of ArcGIS it would not necessarily be usable in the next version.
+By providing a written GIS protocol the GIS technician could more readily assess and note where to make changes. - It should be noted that these steps often indicate one of several ways to do measurements. - In addition, after version 1.0 of this manual was completed, we were required by University policies to upgrade our GIS to ArcGIS 9.
 To do this we had to uninstall ArcGIS 8.
-Version 4.0 has been largely converted to ArcGIS 9.1, particularly where that saved significant time.
+Version 5.0 has been largely converted to various iterations of ArcGIS 9 (9.0-9.3), particularly where that saved significant time.
 Version 9.1 introduced a number of new tools including a new form of network analyst.
-However, at times these new tools, while saving processing time, deliver different results compared with earlier versions of ArcGIS.
-Where this is the case we have discussed these differences and provided recommendations about how to respond.

-In some cases we have not yet updated the protocols fully and the need for updating is noted at the beginning of those protocols.
+However, at times these new tools, while saving processing time, delivered different results compared with earlier versions of ArcGIS.
+Where this is the case we have discussed these differences and provided recommendations about how to respond. - In some cases we have not yet updated the protocols fully and the need for updating is noted at the beginning of those protocols.